TheodoreAD/power-user-linux-setup/docs/ssh.md

 # SSH

+!!!
+TODO
+    Get data from files isntead of hardcoding here.

 ```shell
 # one email per key, it will also be used as in the key file name
 SSH_ID_EMAILS=(